FiveTechSoft/mod_harbour/linux/readme.md

+These instructions are to build the mod and the libharbour.so.3.2.0 files.
+If you simply want to test them without having to build them, select your Linux distribution and download the two files.

+**Instructions to build them (skip this if you just want to test it without built them)**

 The mod_harbour for Apache on Linux uses a different approach that turns it much much faster and lighter.

 **0. Changes to build Harbour:**